Dogyunjeong/bash_alias/README.md

 # bash_alias
-This is bash alias set
+This is bash alias set for my self